Rishivedula-09/rishi-vedula-mridangam-portfolio/16-matrai.md

 This helped me see that longer rhythmic cycles follow the same kind of structural rules used in mathematics and logical systems.

+---

+### What This Helped Me Realize

+Moving from 8-matrai to 16-matrai made me realize that as structures become larger, they require more planning and organization.

+It is easier to manage small systems, but longer cycles require thinking ahead and maintaining alignment across multiple layers.

+This experience strengthened my ability to think about structure over longer sequences rather than focusing only on short segments.

+---
 ## What My Teacher Explained

 My teacher explained that longer cycles like 16 matrais require strong internal counting and control.